Where to Stay in Santorini - A Local's Guide

 Nonetheless, with an unparalleled wealth of beautiful landscapes, it has justifiably become famous all over the world.
 If you’re in doubt about the island’s appeal, consider this: Kallístē, one of Santorini’s names in ancient times, can be translated as “the most beautiful one”.
 That should tell you something…

-Santorini is small, so you can visit its main sights in as little as 3 days, without rushing crazily to fit everything in.
-There are decent bus connections throughout the island and plenty of available taxis/drivers, so regardless of where you ultimately wind up, you should be able to get just about everywhere you want to go fairly quickly and inexpensively.
+Because it's small, you can visit Santorini's main sights in as little as 3 days, without rushing crazily to fit everything in.
+There are decent bus connections throughout the island and plenty of available taxis/drivers, so regardless of where you ultimately choose to base yourself, you should be able to get everywhere you want to go fairly quickly and inexpensively.

 1. Fira